Matt Haney: Healthcare

 Haney supported opening a safe injection site in his district by the Tenderloin district.
 Haney represented the Tenderloin and SoMa, two districts within the city most impacted by fatal drug overdoses.

 California State Assembly (2022–present)

 Election

 Haney ran for the California State Assembly to serve the remainder of the term of David Chiu, who vacated the seat upon his appointment as City Attorney of San Francisco.
 Haney and former supervisor David Campos garnered the most votes in the special primary on February 15, 2022, but neither had more than 50% of the vote (Haney's 36.44% to Campos's 35.67%).
 Both candidates thus advanced to a runoff in a special general election on April 19, 2022.
 According to the Wall Street Journal, the election centered on the issue of "Which candidate wants to build more housing."
 Haney won the runoff with 62% of the vote, and was sworn in on May 3, 2022.

+Tenure

 Haney is a member of the California Legislative Progressive Caucus.

+In 2026 Haney introduced a bill to make it illegal to resell a live entertainment ticket for over 10% of face value.
+It failed to pass after aggressive lobbying efforts from ticket resale companies.